tgree/lokios/README.md

 # Typical build/test cycle

-qemu comes preinstalled in the docker image, so you can just test your changes immediately from the command line.
-This version of the qemu invocation sets up TCP forwarding on localhost ports 12345/6 into guest ports 12345/6.
-This can be used to initiate a TCP connection from the docker container to the lokios kernel for testing purposes (say, by using the telnet tool to 12345 or issuing wapi operations on 12346):
+The easiest way to test your changes is by invoking the hammer.py script.
+By default it will launch lokios.elf.mbr in a qemu process and then execute a batch of integration tests and finally exit back to the command line with a status code indicating success or failure.
+You can also specify the --standalone option to omit running the integration tests and just leave the kernel running in that console instead - perfect for doing manual testing.
+Finally, if you really care to invoke qemu by hand, it's recommended to use the hammer.py --command-line option to get a sane starting point and work from there.

 ```
-make -j && qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.elf.mbr,format=raw -smp 4 -nographic -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345,hostfwd=tcp::12346-:12346 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M
+make -j && hammer/hammer.py --standalone
 ```

-To exit qemu: Type Ctrl-A X.  Or, if you are within tmux: Ctrl-A A X.
+To exit qemu in --standalone: Type Ctrl-A X.  Or, if you are within tmux: Ctrl-A A X.  Alternatively, you can always send a JSON command to set the '/' state to 'stopped'.

 # "Integration" tests

-By specifying an 'iTST' ACPI table entry when we invoke qemu, we can also tell the kernel to exit after initialization steps are complete.
+It used to be that you had to specify special ACPI tables and that the kernel would then run some built-in "integration" tests.
+There are no longer any special ACPI tables and there are no longer any built-in tests; to run integration tests, invoke the hammer.py script:

 ```
-qemu-system-x86_64 -cpu qemu64,+popcnt -drive file=bin/lokios.elf.mbr,format=raw -nographic -device isa-debug-exit -smp 2 -acpitable sig=iTST,data=/dev/null -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M
+hammer/hammer.py
 ```

-An exit code of 3 indicates that the kernel successful ran and exited.
-Any other exit code indicates a problem.
-This functionality is used by the 'make_all' scripts found under the tools/ directory which can be used along with 'git rebase' to build each commit in a rebase and ensure that the kernel boots far enough for DHCP to work.
+This uses a standard exit code of 0 to indicate that all integration tests succeeded and a non-0 exit code if there were failures.
+This functionality is used by the 'make_all' scripts found under the tools/ directory which can be used along with 'git rebase' to build each commit in a rebase and ensure that the kernel passes all unit and integration tests.

 # PXE booting inside QEMU

 qemu can also be used to test PXE-booting with qemu's built-in PXE server.
 It is pretty slow to get link-up (10-20 seconds) though so it's not an ideal test environment.
+This is done by invoking hammer.py with the --pxe option:

 ```
-make -j && qemu-system-x86_64 -cpu qemu64,+popcnt -smp 4 -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345,tftp=bin/,bootfile=lokios.0 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M -boot n -nographic
+make -j && hammer/hammer.py --pxe
 ```

-You can also specify -curses instead of -nographic for the ugly ANSI VGA emulation.
-Use Esc-1, Esc-2 and so on to switch consoles in this mode.

 # Preparing and booting from a USB key using Mac OS